nock/nock/README.md

 return nockBack('promisedFixture.json')
   .then(({ nockDone, context }) => {
     //  do your tests returning a promise and chain it with
-    //  `.then(nockDone);`
+    //  `.then(nockDone)`
-  });
+  })
-});
+})
 ```

 #### Options

 As an optional second parameter you can pass the following options

-* `before`: a preprocessing function, gets called before nock.define
+- `before`: a preprocessing function, gets called before nock.define
-* `after`: a postprocessing function, gets called after nock.define
+- `after`: a postprocessing function, gets called after nock.define
-* `afterRecord`: a postprocessing function, gets called after recording.
+- `afterRecord`: a postprocessing function, gets called after recording.
 Is passed the array of scopes recorded and should return the array scopes to save to the fixture
-* `recorder`: custom options to pass to the recorder
+- `recorder`: custom options to pass to the recorder

 ##### Example